 When she was a teenager, my daughter was infuriating to me.
 She was sometimes sneaky and lied.
 I knew she was doing something “wrong,” but I didn’t really know what.
 I spent a lot of time lecturing her about morality and good behavior.
 She sat silently through my lectures with a smirk, which just enraged me further.

 Now I know that my daughter was actually lying and sneaking around – with her eating disorder.
-Yes, there were other things she was doing, but her most fundamental “crime” in adolescence was her eating disorder, which she hid with great skill.
+Yes, there were other things she was doing, but her most fundamental “crime” as a child was her eating disorder, which she hid with great skill.
 I’ve learned that people who have eating disorders hide what they are doing, but that doesn’t mean they don’t want to be discovered, especially by their mothers.
 I didn’t realize this at the time, but by lecturing instead of listening I missed the opportunity to catch the hints she gave me along the way.
 My lectures just drove the eating disorder deeper into hiding.
+My child hid her eating disorder because she didn’t know what else to do.

 Today I’m learning to listen.
 I’ll be honest – it’s hard.
 I feel compelled to give my daughter advice to help her navigate her recovery faster so that she can feel all better.
 I keep reading about eating disorders, and I really want to give her advice and information about what I’ve learned.
 But I’ve been practicing mindfulness, and instead of saying everything that comes to mind, I watch thoughts go through my mind and stick to listening instead of lecturing.
 I am not always successful, but I’ve noticed that the more I listen, the more my daughter relaxes with me, and the more she speaks up about how she feels.
 I know that her being able to speak to me about her feelings is an excellent sign that she is recovering from her eating disorder.